Materie/deviant-download/README.md

 # Deviant Download

 ## Why?
-DeviantArt now forces Eclipse layout on users.
-There are several issues with Eclipse at the moment, but the one this script solves is images not having a download button, and image downloads defaulting to a random string as filename.
-Previously, filenames would be something akin to ```[title]-[randomstring]_by_[username]```.

-That functionality is back.
-Enjoy :)
+DeviantArt does not always provide a download button on a given image, which makes downloading that image slightly more tedious, as you must manually open the image and name the file yourself, which might not always be what you want.
+For instance, if you download an image in a series, the name typically contains a number which means the list will naturally sort correctly, while naming the file yourself usually ends up messing up the order.

+To fix this, this tool creates a download link which becomes visible when you hover over an image, then gives it a filename using this system, which is identical to the system deviantart uses: ```[title]_by_[userName]-[random_code]```.

+Enjoy!

 ## How to use:
 Use a script injection tool or similar.
-I've only tested with [CSS and Javascript Injection by 孙国强]( https://chrome.google.com/webstore/detail/css-and-javascript-inject/ckddknfdmcemedlmmebildepcmneakaa).
+[User JavaScript and CSS by tenRabbits]( https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) is what I personally use.
 If you know of any issues with that plugin, please let me know.

-- Open DeviantArt.
+- Open an image page on DeviantArt.
 - Open your script injection plugin
 - Paste downloadButton.js into the Javascript tab
 - Paste downloadButton.css into the CSS tab
-- Hover the image, and the download button should become visible
+- Hover the main image, and the download button should become visible.
+- Click the button to open the download dialog, where the filename should be prefilled correctly.